 Properties that are a definite financial burden to continue to hold but which also are unattractive properties to some prospective buyers.
-Unattractive, that is, until very recently.

-The timing now seems increasingly right for investors to obtain troubled property at bargain prices.
+The timing may be right for investors to obtain troubled property at bargain prices.
 The pressure on owners and lenders with troubled property to get out from under the on going burden is also high.
 The result is that syndicates have been formed to seek out and buy up troubled properties.